petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    java -classpath .:* -DwikiPageId={wiki-page-id} WikiPage_DELETE_ById
    ```

-1. Execute the `WikiPage_GET_ById` shell script or Java class using the deleted Wiki page's ID for its parameter.
+1. Execute `WikiPage_GET_ById` using the deleted Wiki page's ID for its parameter.
 This returns the details for the specified page if it exists.

    **For cURL:**